 Improving your balance may not be your number one fitness goal, but it should definitely be high on the list.
 Why?
-Better balance affects every other area of your life — including your workouts.
+Because balance affects every other area of your life — including your workouts.

-Think about it: Even walking around requires stability, as does bending down to pick something up, going up stairs or climbing onto a step stool, not to mention exercises like running, lifting weights and yoga.
+Think about it: Even walking around requires stability, as does bending down to pick something up, going up the stairs or climbing onto a step stool, not to mention exercises like running, lifting weights and yoga.

 Balance is crucial regardless of your age or activity level.
 The main reason why is also the most obvious: Increasing your stability means you're less likely to stumble and fall.
 The older we get, the more prone we are to slips and injuries.
 In fact, one in four American adults over the age of 65 falls each year, and those falls result in three million emergency room visits, according to the U.S. Centers for Disease Control and Prevention.

-Incorporate More Balance Exercises
+Balance Exercises for Beginners

-Use a BOSU Ball (Balance Trainer)
+Use a BOSU Ball

 Once you've mastered the basics of body-weight balance training, you may want to start incorporating some equipment into the mix.
 The BOSU ball (aka balance trainer) — you know, that half-flat, half-stability-ball-looking thing at your gym — is a great place to start.